anandhupvr/Mining-Objects/README.md

 unsupervised object discovery and localization in a strictly general setting where only a single image is given

-Not implemented fully :/ But working :)
+Not fully implemented :/ But working :)

-# How to Use
+# Usage
 ```
 python run.py path_to_img
 ```